Toloka/docs/en/guide/concepts/edit-profile.md

 {% note alert %}

-You may lose the project data if you delete your requester account.
+You might lose the project data if you delete your requester account.

 {% endnote %}